 Don't miss the Seated Maravija Buddha Statue (Big Buddha) during your trip to Phuket, as it's one of this destination's most well-known attractions.
 You should make sure to set aside enough time to see it.

-You can't miss out on tasting the fantastic cuisine at one of the best restaurants in town, so make sure you find somewhere special for lunch or dinner.
+The restaurant and food scene here is top notch, so make sure you spend time at one of the local restaurants where you can taste the delicious cuisine.
 Because it served as an international port for so long, food around the island has many international influences.
 For the most authentic local food, head into Phuket Town.
 Many dishes include seafood, but there are also chicken curries and noodle soup.
 Like elsewhere in Thailand, the food can be quite spicy but because the island is so touristy, they're accustomed to people asking for "no spice."

 A few tour suggestions include: